Learn, revise and have fun

 - Answer cards are provided.

 Games are perfect for teachers and for parents wishing to make learning a fun activity rather than a rote activity.
 Beautifully designed and written, they can be used over around 8 years old.
+See how they work in this example from the 3D Shapes pack

 Like the best card games, they are ideal for small group use - groups of students, or a family.
 But they can also be used in solitaire games to revise, or to reinforce.
 See how here